sankalpsrv/Schematise/README.md

 3) Similarity comparison for two sections of the generated schema.
 4) Choice between OpenAI (GPT3.5 turbo) or local deployment of Llama2-7b-chat via Hugging Face Transformers library.

+### Documentation

+- Documentation has been added using mkdocs and is [hosted online](https://schematise.onrender.com)
+- This is done primarily as a way to enable contributions and supplements the GitHub README with information for those wishing to look further into technical details.
+- There is also a directory named Notebook-of-approaches which documents all the decisions, explained in further detail in section titled ["Progress"](#progress) below

-### Requirements for running the OpenAI version:
+### Requirements for running the Streamlit version (hosted at https://schematise.streamlit.app):

 1. A valid OpenAI API key.
 2. Either an IndianKanoon API key, or,
    A CSV file with each section title and section on a new row.
 Format for the same is available at the [following link (click here to view)](https://raw.githubusercontent.com/sankalpsrv/Schematise/dev/fullsections.csv).
 3. A web-browser.
 4. A file editor (optional).

 ### How to run locally – Streamlit app: